library(tidyverse)

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-We’ve done this before, but let’s make a standard scatterplot of minutes and points.
+We’ve done this before, but let’s make a standard scatterplot of games and points.

 So we can see right away that there are some dots at the very top that we’d want to highlight.
 Who are these scoring machines?